Abu-Taher-web/Internship/README.md

 3-TECC Architecture: Three Tier Edge Cloud Continum.
 IoMT: Internet of Medical Things
 FPGA: Field Programable Gate Array
 IRS: Image Reconstruction System.
-It is basically a High Power PC.
+It is basically a high-powered PC.

-Summary: CBCT scan capture 3D image.
-The image is either reconstructed at local mechine or in cloud.
-It propose a way to spread out the image processing algorithm from local to edge and cloud computing.
+Summary: CBCT scan captures the 3D image.
+The image is either reconstructed at a local machine or in the cloud.
+It proposes a way to spread out the image processing algorithm from local to edge and cloud computing.

-Gap: No numeric data to bacup the claim that this method improve processing and management.
-How much time it reduces?
-What do You mean by improving data management?
+Gap: No numeric data to back up the claim that this method improves processing and management.
+How much time does it reduce?
+What do you mean by improving data management?
 Does it make the data more organized?
-If they implemented it in a real life scenario how the whole thing performed?
-Main issue is to reconstruct the image, why do we need the edge AI for?
+If they implemented it in a real-life scenario, how would the whole thing perform?
+The main issue is to reconstruct the image.
+Why do we need the edge AI?

 - Here we are extending the image processing from local to the cloud.
 Do we even need this feature?
 Any hospital can afford a high computational PC.
-700MB is it too large that we need the cloud?
+700MB is it too large for the cloud?

-### Title:Resource Slicing through Intelligent Orchestration of Energy-aware IoT services in Edge-Cloud Continuum
+### Title: Resource Slicing through Intelligent Orchestration of Energy-aware IoT Services in Edge-Cloud Continuum

 Terminology section:
 Network slicing in 5G:
 Nanoservice:

 Comments:
-To forecast the energy requirement you need energy to run the AI model.
-When using AI, does it reduces the overall energy consumption?
+To forecast the energy requirement, you need energy to run the AI model.
+When using AI, does it reduce the overall energy consumption?
-What is the difference between a nanoservice and a microservise?
+What is the difference between a nanoservice and a microservice?
 Is it only terminology?
 The resource slicing idea is not clear.
 It does not mention the exact form of resource it manages (bandwidth, energy, time).
-In the figure it shows nanoservices being deployed in sensor type devices.
+The figure shows nanoservices being deployed in sensor-type devices.
 Can we do that?
-How do we install these apps in those devices?
+How do we install these apps on those devices?

 Summary: It just introduces the concept of resource slicing.
-The paper is very vegue about types of resources it slices, No data to prove that resource slicing is a desirable feature.
+The paper is very vague about types of resources it slices.
+No data to prove that resource slicing is a desirable feature.

-### Title: Securing a contrained IoT systems: a lightweight machine learning approach for anomaly detection and prevention.
+### Title: Securing constrained IoT systems: A lightweight machine learning approach for anomaly detection and prevention.
-summary: This is an anomaly detection paper.
-Used other person's dataset for memory usage and consumption.
-Trained a few model on Edge Impulse website and then deployed it to arduino,raspberry pi.
-Model deployed on IoT, edge and cloud environment.
+Summary: This is an anomaly detection paper.
+Used another person's dataset for memory usage and consumption.
+Trained a few models on the Edge Impulse website and then deployed them to Arduino and Raspberry Pi.
+Model deployed on IoT, edge, and cloud environment.
 Model used: naive bayes, decision tree, random forest, kNN

 Comments:
-- No statistics about the data is provided.
+- No statistics about the data are provided.
-- It claims to deploy the model on edge and cloud but there is no mention of in which environment the model was deployed.
+- It claims to deploy the model on edge and cloud, but there is no mention of in which environment the model was deployed.

 ### Title: KPIs for Evaluating the Feasibility of Private 5G Networks in Hospitals